-Some 1,700 years before the famous expedition of Magellan and Elcano, which took more than three years to circumnavigate the Earth to verify that it is not flat, but round, the Greek polymath Eratosthenes managed to make that same finding and also estimate its diameter with a straight-forward piece of mathematical reasoning and with surprising accuracy.
+Some 1,700 years before the famous expedition of Magellan and Elcano, which took more than three years to circumnavigate the Earth to verify that it is not flat, but round, the Greek polymath Eratosthenes managed to make that same finding and also estimate its diameter with a straight-forward piece of mathematical reasoning, without leaving the city of Alexandria and with surprising accuracy.
 The power of the mathematics developed by the classical Greeks was the key to performing this remarkable feat and managing to measure the impossible.

 Eratosthenes was born in Cyrene, a city located in modern-day Libya, around 276 B.C. and in the year 236 B.C. became Chief Librarian of the prestigious Library of Alexandria.
 He made contributions in fields as apparently disparate as poetry, philosophy, mathematics, astronomy, history and geography, among others.
 As a mathematician, he is well known for the so-called Sieve of Eratosthenes, which makes it possible to isolate and determine all prime numbers up to a given natural number and which is still used today.

 In addition, he knew how to apply basic mathematical knowledge, such as the calculation of the length of an arc of circumference—which is now studied in secondary school—in order to approximate the radius of the Earth very precisely, using only rudimentary instruments.
 In particular, Eratosthenes observed the shadow produced by the rays of the Sun during the summer solstice in two places far enough away from each other: Siena (now the Egyptian city of Aswan) and Alexandria, located north of Siena following the same meridian.